micromadhur/future-ready-talent/README.md

         NAME :- YACHTSPORT CLUB
         INDUSTRY :- LIFESTYLE

+# Technologies Used :-
+  1. HTML
+  2. CSS
+  3. JAVASCRIPT

-# Project Title -
-  One Place to Find Your Trainer
+# Project Title - One Place to Find Your Trainer

 # Problem Statement:-